Bill

 AI Summary

-This bill authorizes the City of Long Beach to operate a pilot program using up to six speed safety systems, which are devices like radar or laser that detect speeding violations and capture license plate images, along Pacific Coast Highway until January 1, 2036.
-The program requires the city to follow its existing Speed Safety System Use Policy and update its Speed Safety System Impact Report, making both publicly available, and mandates clear signage and real-time driver notifications when violations are detected.
-Violations recorded by these systems will result in civil penalties, with specific fines for different speed overages, and the process includes issuing warning notices for initial violations, an initial review, an administrative hearing, and an appeal process to the superior court, with a $25 filing fee for appeals.
-The bill also establishes provisions for indigent individuals, allowing for diversion programs, payment plans, and reduced penalties, and requires the city to submit an evaluation of the program's impact on safety and the community to the legislature.
+This bill authorizes the City of Long Beach to implement a pilot program for speed enforcement using up to five speed safety systems, which are radar or laser devices that detect speed violations and capture license plate images, specifically on Pacific Coast Highway, until January 1, 2032.
+The program requires the city to follow its existing Speed Safety System Use Policy and approve an addendum to its Speed Safety System Impact Report, with both documents made publicly available.
+Violations detected by these systems will result in civil penalties, not criminal charges or points on a driver's license, and the bill outlines a process for issuing notices of violation, initial reviews, administrative hearings, and appeals, including a $25 filing fee for appeals to the superior court.
+The bill also includes provisions for indigent individuals, requiring the city to offer diversion programs, payment plans, and reduced penalties for those who qualify, and mandates a comprehensive evaluation of the program's impact on safety and finances to be submitted to the Legislature.

 Committee Categories